 You - I guess - are someone who likes art and beauty.
-You're probably a visual person with an intuitive understanding of color.
+You're probably a visual person with an intuitive understanding of color and shape.
 You love creating a space, you'll happily spend days arranging and rearranging until it's ... just ... so.
-If, on top of all that, you also have a somewhat intense relationship with dark chocolate, well, we're pretty much soulbound.
+Whether that's an actual room or an idea bouncing around your mind.
+If, on top of all that, you also suffer from dependency issues with any green-coloured food items, we're pretty much soulbound (why is it that matcha never gets too much?).

 You'll notice that I use the word "art" a lot on this website.
 Makes sense, doesn't it?
 But, even though I call myself an artist, I'm not a big fan of labeling things as such.
 To be frank, it's quite a loaded term.
 Using it provokes all kinds of connotations - expectations even.
 Simply put: I create things.
 If all goes well, people appreciate those things.
 Something shifts, a connection is made.
 The "thing" gets a special meaning.

 I'm not working towards being bought by some big-name artdealer - only for my work to be warehoused and sold again once (or if) its value increases.
 I want my work be experienced, not traded.
 That doesn't mean I'll hang up when a gallerist calls, of course not.
 Ambition is an important thing.
-It probably just means I'm particular and censorious.
-I hide it well though.
+Money is an important thing.

 This crazy beast isn't just for artists.
 Or museums.
 Or schools.
 Or, God forbid, basements.
 The experience of art is entirely personal and available to everyone.
 In fact, how you live your life is a creative act in itself.